synw/django-chartflo/README.md

 Django Chartflo
 ===============

-Charts for the lazy ones in Django (using Amcharts). just make your query, pack the data and include a template.
+Charts for the lazy ones in Django using [Amcharts](https://www.amcharts.com).
+Just make your query, pack the data and include a template.
 There is no particular concept to understand nor complicated code to write.

 Install